chenhl0503-create/philly-healthcare-accessibility/README.md

 └── README.md                       # Project documentation
 ```
 ## 💾 Data Sources
+## Note on data tables: Green-highlighted rows indicate datasets actually used in the final analysis.
+Other listed datasets were considered for future extensions and are included for documentation only.

 This analysis combines data collected from **4 distinct sources** using sophisticated methods (API, Scraping):